-This is about people and serving them to help them be successful.
-As part of the Scrum Master’s role, the Scrum Guide lists the Scrum Master’s service to the Development Team, the Product Owner and the Organization.
+This is about people and serving them so they can grow and succeed.
+As part of the Scrum Master’s role, the Scrum Guide lists the Scrum Master’s service to the Development Team, the Product Owner, and the Organization.
 Scrum Master serves these roles to help them meet their goals and become successful.

-Third, Scrum Master leads building a high performing team.
-Facilitates team's transformation.
+Third, Scrum Master facilitates building a high performing team.

 Servant Leadership and Scrum Master Role

 The Scrum Master is a Servant-Leader for the Scrum Team – Scrum Guide.
 To encourage Servant Leadership behavior, the Scrum Master role by design, does not have organizational authority or power.

 The Scrum Master is not a boss or an alternate title for a manager of the team.